apptainer/apptainer-userdocs/fakeroot.rst

-When using fakeroot mode 3 above, where user namespaces are available but /etc/subuid mapping is not set up, and you are trying to build a container for an operating sytem with an older glibc library than the host or for a target operating system like alpine that does not include glibc, this more advanced technique may help.
+When using fakeroot mode 3 above, where user namespaces are available but /etc/subuid mapping is not set up, and you are trying to build a container for an operating system with an older glibc library than the host or for a target operating system like alpine that does not include glibc, this more advanced technique may help.